 General Assessors assign their own scores against the assessment criteria. - e.
-The SAC meets to discuss the ranking of each application relative to other applications and determines funding recommendations including advice to the ARC on the extent to which the application addresses one or more Challenge or Priority. - f.
-The ARC provides a ranked shortlist of eligible and meritorious applications to ONI, with advice on the extent to which the application addresses the Intelligence Challenges, the level of funding, and duration of each fundable application. - g.
-The ONI, in consultation with the Australian National Intelligence Community, reviews the ranked list of applications to determine which applications to fund based on the fit with the Intelligence Challenges, the National Intelligence Community's priority research needs, Australia's national interest, including national security, applications already funded and available funding. - h.
-The ARC provides a ranked shortlist of eligible and meritorious applications to the Defence NSSTC, with advice on the extent to which the application addresses the National Security Challenges, the level of funding, and duration of each fundable application. - i.
-The Defence NSSTC reviews the ranked list of applications to determine which applications to fund based on the fit with the National Security Challenges, Defence -NSSTC current program of research, Australia's national interest, including national security, applications already funded and available funding.
+The SAC meets to discuss the ranking of each full application relative to other applications and determines funding recommendations including advice to the ARC on the extent to which the application addresses one or more Challenge or Priority. - f.
+We provide a ranked shortlist of eligible and meritorious applications to ONI, with advice on the extent to which the application addresses the Intelligence Challenges, the level of funding, and duration of each shortlisted full application.

+- g.
+ONI, in consultation with the Australian National Intelligence Community, reviews the ranked list of applications to determine which applications to fund based on the fit with the Intelligence Challenges, the Australian National Intelligence Community's priority research needs, Australia's national interest, including national security, applications already funded and available funding. - h.
+We provide a ranked shortlist of eligible and meritorious applications to NSSTC, with advice on the extent to which the application addresses the National Security Challenges, the level of funding, and duration of each shortlisted full application. - i.
+NSSTC, in consultation with the Australian National Security Community, reviews the ranked list of applications to determine which applications to fund based on the fit with the National Security Challenges, NSSTC current program of research, the Australian National Security Community's priority research needs, Australia's national interest, including national security, applications already funded and available funding.

-Requests not to assess process
+Request not to assess process

-- 9.11 You may name up to three persons whom You do not wish to assess an application by submitting a Request Not to Assess (RNTA) form in RMS as detailed on GrantConnect and the ARC website.
-This form must be received by Us two weeks prior to the grant opportunity closing date. - 9.12 Only one request containing the names of up to three individual assessors may be submitted per application. - 9.13 If a request includes the name of a current ARC College of Experts member, as listed on the ARC website or in RMS at the time of submitting the RNTA form, the request must be accompanied by comprehensive evidence justifying the request for the ARC College of Experts member or members named.
-If We consider the evidence is not sufficient for the named ARC College of Experts member or members, We will reject part, or all, of the request. - 9.14 We will in Our discretion decide whether We accept or refuse a 'Request Not to Assess'.
+- 9.21 You may name up to three persons whom You do not wish to assess an application by submitting a Request Not to Assess (RNTA) form in RMS as detailed on GrantConnect and the RGS website.
+This form must be received by Us two weeks prior to the grant opportunity closing date. - 9.22 Only one request containing the names of up to three individual assessors may be submitted per application. - 9.23 We will in Our discretion decide whether We accept or refuse a 'Request Not to Assess'.
 We will not notify you of the outcome.